 Blue Lagoon Eco Input

 The resort is situated at the foothill of some amazing hills.
-The growth behind the resort is filled with a labyrinth of trails and tracks that lead to banana plantations, watering wells and papaya trees.
-Not to forget also the local hot spot for mud crap traps.
+The growth behind the resort is filled with a labyrinth of trails and tracks that lead to banana plantations, watering wells, and papaya trees.
+Not to forget also the local hot spot for Mud Crab traps.

 Blue Lagoon Resort fosters a self sustainable attitude.
 We plant our gardens from our extensive on site nursery and propagate all fauna and plantations.
 Along with supporting the local farmers from the village by purchasing quantities of their crops for our menus, we encourage the local fisherman by buying their early morning catch – not only are we supporting many families, but we get to serve the freshest fish you can imagine.

-We also feed the local pigs in the village by dividing all food scraps into different buckets – those who keep pigs then come and collect the food.
+We also feed the local pigs in the village by dividing all food scraps into different buckets – those who keep pigs then come and collect the food scraps.